putragraha/contrib-kickoff/README.md

 # ContribKickoff
-ContribKickoff application is an application to show list of GitHub User from [GitHub API](https://docs.github.com/en/rest/)
+ContribKickoff application is a research application.
+Used to show list of GitHub Repository obtained from [GitHub API](https://docs.github.com/en/rest/) with condition `help-wanted-issues`.
+List generated can be used to find an issue in several repository which requires fixes, may help to start a journey as an open source project contributor

 ### Getting Started ###
 - Create `credential.properties` in root folder of the project